U.S. News

 Now documents obtained by the Daily Beast reveal how Armstrong grew up in the Cadet Org, a church-run order for children of Sea Org members, and how her mother, Gail, has been deeply involved in Scientology, working in its “intelligence” unit and attacking one of its highest-profile whistleblowers.

-Gail Armstrong also wrote speeches for the religion’s leaders and edited an in-house publication which claimed Osama bin Laden was duped into committing the 9/11 attacks by “unknown” psychiatric methods and which blamed the Columbine massacre on anti-depressants.
+Gail Armstrong also wrote speeches for Scientology leaders and edited an in-house publication that claimed Osama bin Laden was duped into committing the 9/11 attacks by “unknown” psychiatric methods, and which blamed the Columbine High School massacre on anti-depressants.

-Her daughter was also accused of being part of a group which attempted to intimidate a victim of Scientologist child star-turned rapist Danny Masterton.
+Her daughter was also accused of being part of a group that attempted to intimidate a victim of Scientologist child star-turned rapist Danny Masterton.

-The release of a new album, and plans for a 50-date world tour, by one of the top-selling bands of all time makes the 38-year-old one of the controversial religion’s biggest stars when its traditional roster of big names, including John Travolta and Tom Cruise, has long been unchanged.
+The release of a new album, and plans for a 50-date world tour by one of the top-selling bands of all time make the 38-year-old one of the controversial religion’s biggest stars when its traditional roster of big names, including John Travolta and Tom Cruise, has long been unchanged.

 Emily Armstrong and Linkin Park perform during a global livestream at Warner Bros.
 Studios on September 05, 2024 in Burbank, California.